 4) Maintain, update and share project results and online training e-course in the SE Support Network

-of the Baltic Sea Region (www.socialenterprisebsr.net).
+Of the Baltic Sea Region (www.socialenterprisebsr.net).

-entrepreneurs and SE start-ups to Russia (Kaliningrad) and Denmark.
+Entrepreneurs and SE start-ups to Russia (Kaliningrad) and Denmark.

-6) Organise 3 project results dissemination events.
+6) Organise three project results dissemination events.

 We expect that all activities will have a long-term impact on the facilitation and development of SE in the Baltic Sea region.
-The methodology and platform is based on already developed, functioning and tested mechanisms what could bring only positive effects.
+The methodology and platform are based on already developed, functioning and tested mechanisms what could bring only positive effects.

 The project is supported by grant from the Nordic Council of Ministers (in DKK)